Frequently Asked Questions

-The nursing department offers two nursing programs.
-The Associate Degree Nursing Program prepares graduates for licensure as registered nurses; the Vocational Nursing Program prepares graduates for licensure as licensed vocational nurses (LVN).
+The Nursing Department offers two nursing programs.
+The Associate Degree Nursing Program prepares graduates for licensure as registered nurses.
+The Vocational Nursing Program prepares graduates for licensure as a licensed vocational nurse (LVN).

 What is the difference between a registered nurse and a licensed vocational nurse?

-The first difference relates to education.
+The first difference is education.
 A registered nurse (RN) has completed at least two years of education and earned an associate degree.
-A licensed vocational nurse has completed at least one year of education and earned a certificate of completion.
+A licensed vocational nurse has completed at least one year of education and earned a certificate.

-The second difference is related to licensure.
+The second difference is licensure.
 RNs must pass the NCLEX-RN to become licensed.
 LVNs must pass the NCLEX-PN to become licensed.